zzyzek/sandbox/rprp/README.md

 A complete split of the polygon means that the two parts of the outer boundary, on a potential subset of $C$, are contiguous.

-On can choose an odering of partitions such that only contiguous portions of the boundary $C$ are chosen.
+On can choose an ordering of partitions such that only contiguous portions of the boundary $C$ are chosen.
 Form this judicious ordering of partitions, it's possible to build up optimal solutions to sub partitions, referenced by their boundary and cutting line segments (potentially not maximal?).
 Calculation of sub problems and then re-using those calculations to build answers to optimal partitions